-All life-threatening and vision-threatening conditions need to be treated before the strabismus.
-In one series of 379 patients who underwent surgical repair of facial fractures, 5.5% had complete loss of vision in one eye and 0.8% had complete loss of vision in both eyes.
-Another series of blowout fractures demonstrated serious ocular injury in 24% of cases.
-187
+All life-threatening and vision-threatening conditions need to be treated before treating the strabismus.
+In one series of 379 patients who underwent surgical repair of facial fractures, 5.5% had complete loss of vision in one eye and 0.8% had complete loss of vision in both eyes.216 Another series of blowout fractures demonstrated serious ocular injury in 24% of cases.217

-Timing of surgical repair of orbital fractures has been debated.
-168,169 Current recommendations for timing of repair of isolated orbital floor fractures are as follows: 188
+Timing of surgical repair of orbital fractures has been debated.^{198, 199} Current recommendations for timing of repair of isolated orbital floor fractures are as follows.218

-• Immediate repair:

-- Immediate repair is indicated for patients with CT evidence of an entrapped muscle or periorbital tissue associated with a nonresolving oculocardiac reflex - o "White-eyed blow-out fracture" a form of trap-door fracture with muscle entrapment and oculocardiac reflex (seen in children) requires urgent repair as well. - Globe subluxation into the maxillary sinus, a rare occurance, demands immediate surgical repair.
-190,191

-Repair within 2 weeks:

-- Symptomatic diplopia with positive forced ductions or entrapment on CT and minimal improvement over time is best repaired within about 2 weeks.
-Significant fat or periorbital tissue entrapment can also result in permanent strabismus in the absence of muscle entrapment.192 - Large floor fractures, hypoglobus, and progressive infraorbital hypoesthesia are also best addressed within about 2 weeks. - Early enophthalmos or hypoglobus causing facial asymmetry will not resolve and are best addressed within about 2 weeks

-- Delayed Repair: - Restrictive strabismus and unresolved enophthalmos may benefit from delayed repair - Observation: - Observation may be considered in cases of minimal diplopia (not in primary or downgaze), and good ocular motility without significant enophthalmos or hypoglobus.
+- Immediate repair: - Immediate repair is indicated for patients with CT or MR imaging evidence of an entrapped muscle or periorbital tissue associated with a nonresolving oculocardiac reflex. - White-eyed blow-out fracture,219 a form of trap-door fracture with muscle entrapment and oculocardiac reflex (seen in children) requires urgent repair. - Globe subluxation into the maxillary sinus, a rare occurrence, demands immediate surgical repair^{220, 221} - Repair within 2 weeks: - Symptomatic diplopia with positive forced ductions or entrapment on CT and minimal improvement over time is best repaired within 1 to 2 weeks, permitting enough time for edema to subside and for the effect on globe position and motility to be re-evaluated.
+Significant fat or periorbital tissue entrapment can also result in permanent strabismus in the absence of muscle entrapment.222 - Large floor fractures, hypoglobus, and progressive infraorbital hypoesthesia are also best addressed within about 2 weeks. - Early enophthalmos or hypoglobus causing facial asymmetry will not resolve and are best addressed within about 2 weeks. - Delayed repair (after 2 weeks): - o Restrictive strabismus and unresolved enophthalmos may benefit from delayed repair. - Observation: - Observation may be considered in cases of minimal diplopia (not in primary or downgaze), and good ocular motility without significant enophthalmos or hypoglobus.